SpindlySpider/UoP-AI-CW/nn/NN-docs.md

 ### Optimiser Comparison: Gradient Descent vs Adam

-Both optimisers were tested extensively.
-Results below show **actual training runs** on identical data.
+We tested both optimisers and the results below show **actual training runs** on the same data for each.

 #### Configuration